 I caught up with Sudarsky in June at a conference on the philosophy of quantum gravity, organized by Christian Wüthrich at the University of Geneva and Nick Huggett at the University of Illinois in Chicago.

 His talk at that conference, also available on YouTube, delved into the related question of how our present theories dovetail with a putative quantum theory of gravity.
-He suggested that quantum gravity should be thought of not as a single theory, but as a ladder of theories, descending rung by rung from the observed world to a deep level where spacetime itself dissolves:
+He suggested that quantum gravity should be thought of not as a single theory, but as a ladder of progressively more elaborate descriptions, descending rung by rung from the observed world to a deep level where spacetime itself dissolves:

 Although theorists naturally gravitate to the puzzles of the deepest level, the higher levels are no breeze, either.
 We observe the world to consist of objects following definite paths, but this commonsensical view must give way, and Sudarsky analyzed how that might happen.